martian-cloud/tharsis-docs/docs/guides/overviews/module_registry.md

 <details>
 <summary>Expand for explanation</summary>

-Above command will attest a Terraform module specified by the parameters and output a Base64-encoded string that can be passed in for attestation data to either the API or the CLI.
+The above command will attest a Terraform module specified by the parameters and output a Base64-encoded string that can be passed in for attestation data to either the API or the CLI.

 :::note